DriverCity/SPARK/src/cloud/README.md

 - Future considerations
 	- excessive possibilities for analysis

-## SPARK on App Engine: Modules
+## SPARK on GCP
+### App Engine Modules
-This section describes the most important modules of SPARK Google Cloud implementation on App Engine.
+This section describes the most significant modules of SPARK GCP implementation on App Engine.
 - `main.py`
   - Contains a [Flask API](http://flask.pocoo.org/), which provides parking event storing functionality for **smart meters** and **mobile apps**.
 It also contains API for [CRON](https://en.wikipedia.org/wiki/Cron)-scheduled jobs.
 See [Scheduling Tasks With Cron for Python](https://cloud.google.com/appengine/docs/python/config/cron).
 The API routes and functionalities are presented in a great detail in the [Flasgger spec](#flasgger).
 - `firebase_repo.py`